General counsel role and job description

 If you’re looking for more information on the types of employment-related queries an in-house lawyer may have to address and resolve, check out our employment primer.

-The soft skills needed for a general counsel role include:
+Soft skills needed for a general counsel role

 • Strong judgement.
-Being able to weigh up pros and cons of a decision, avoid ‘analysis paralysis’ and execute quickly and efficiently is an incredibly valuable skill
+Being able to weigh up the pros and cons of a decision, avoid ‘analysis paralysis’, and execute quickly and efficiently is an incredibly valuable skill.

 • Excellent communication skills.
-The in-house role involves collaborating with different teams in the business - GCs may have to work with product, sales, marketing, finance, and HR, amongst others.
-Being able to simplify complex legal topics to suit the audience is important
+The in-house role involves collaborating with different teams in the business – GCs may have to work with product, sales, marketing, finance and HR teams, among others.
+The ability to simplify complex legal topics to suit a given audience is important.

 • A strategic mindset.
-The GC’s role extends beyond legal work - as a leader, you’re expected to help influence business strategy.
-Your ability to plan ahead for upcoming projects, future obstacles, and potential risk is essential in helping the business grow more effectively
+The GC’s role extends beyond legal work – as a leader, you’re expected to help influence business strategy.
+Your ability to plan ahead for upcoming projects, future obstacles and assess potential risk is essential in helping the business grow more effectively.

-• Strong prioritization skills.
-Being a GC involves having several competing priorities on your plate.
-Being able to say ‘no’ is an important skill, alongside ruthless prioritization so that you’re focusing on the most impactful work
+• Strong prioritisation.
+The role of general counsel involves having several competing priorities on your plate.
+Being able to say ‘no’ is an important skill and alongside ruthless prioritisation ensures that you’re focusing on the most impactful work.

 The O-shaped Lawyer initiative delivers structured learning to help in-house lawyers develop soft skills they perhaps didn’t focus on during their professional training.
 Read more about O-shaped lawyers here.